tad-lispy/ecosystem-simulation/README.md

 ## Tutorial

-> I think it's easiest to explain by showing an example.
-It is written with an Elm beginner (maybe even a non-programmer) in mind.
-If you would rather jump straight into API docs then head to the package page (TODO: not there yet, sorry).
+> I think it's good to explain this framework by walking you through an example simulation.
+This tutorial is written with an Elm beginner (maybe even a non-programmer) in mind.
+If you would rather jump straight into API docs then head to the package page (TODO: not ready yet, sorry).

 Let's build a simple simulations.
 Start by [installing Elm](https://guide.elm-lang.org/install.html) and setting up a project: